-Equity Compensation Plan Infor mation Number of securities remaining available for Number of securities to be issued upon exercise of outstanding options and rights(1) Weighted Average exercise price of outstanding options and rights future issuance under equity compensation plan (excluding securities referenced in column (a)) Equity compensation plans approved by security holders(2) 7,015,350(3) \$ 9.34 828,485(4)
+Equity Compensation Plan Information Number of securities remaining available for Number of securities Weighted average future issuance under equity to be issued upon exercise exercise price of compensation plan of outstanding options outstanding options (excluding securities and rights(1) and rights referenced in column (a)) Equity compensation plans approved by security holders(2) 10,218,710(3) \$ 11.14 3,655,871(4)

-- (1) Does not include any Restricted Stock as such shares are already reflected in our outstanding shares. - (2) Consists of the 2008 Plan, 2004 ESPP Plan, Celldex Research's 2005 Equity Incentive Plan and CuraGen's 2007 Stock Plan. - (3) Does not include purchase rights accruing under the 2004 ESPP Plan because the purchase price (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (4) Includes shares available for future issuance under the 2008 Plan and the 2004 ESPP Plan.
+- (1) Does not include any Restricted Stock as such shares are already reflected in our outstanding shares. - (2) Consists of the 2008 Plan, 2004 ESPP Plan and Celldex Research's 2005 Equity Incentive Plan. - (3) Does not include purchase rights accruing under the 2004 ESPP Plan because the purchase price (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (4) Includes shares available for future issuance under the 2008 Plan and the 2004 ESPP Plan of which 302,660 shares are available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock under the 2008 Plan.